Isosystolic inequalities on two-dimensional Finsler tori

-It is important to observe that all flat isosystolic inequalities here are implied by the corresponding non-flat ones.
-This is not a coincidence as the proof for some non-flat class of Finsler metrics always proceeds with the same strategy: first find a flat metric in this class with lower systolic area, and then study the problem for flat metrics.
-However, we have decided to express here the flat case of these isosystolic inequalities in independent statements to underline their own importance, and their connection with several fundamental results in the geometry of numbers and convex geometry as we shall later explain.
+It is important to observe that all the flat isosystolic optimal inequalities here are implied by the corresponding non-flat ones.
+This is not a coincidence as the proof for all the non-flat classes in the above table always proceeds with the same strategy: first find a flat metric in this class with lower systolic area, and then apply the corresponding flat isosystolic inequality.
+However we have decided to express the flat case of these isosystolic inequalities in independent statements to underline their own importance, and their connection with several fundamental results in the geometry of numbers and convex geometry as we shall later explain.

-From the fact that $\area_{BH}\geq \area_{HT}$ combined with Sabourau's isosystolic inequality, we see that for Finsler reversible metrics and Busemann-Hausdorff area the lower bound $C_{opt}\geq 2/\pi$ holds.
-Nevertheless this lower bound is not sharp, and in the present paper we complete the above table by proving the following optimal isosystolic inequality.
+Let us emphasize that until now the question of finding the optimal lower bound for the systolic BH-area in the reversible Finsler case remained open, as reflected in the above table.
+From the fact that $\area_{BH}\geq \area_{HT}$ and Sabourau's isosystolic inequality, we easily obtain that for a Finsler reversible metric $F$ on $\T^2$ the following inequality holds true: $\area_{BH}(\T^2,F)\geq \frac{2}{\pi} \sys^2(\T^2,F)$.
+Never\-theless it is reasonable to think that the optimal constant should be $\pi/4$ like in the flat case, as suggested to the first author by J.C. \'Alvarez Paiva in a private conversation.
+In section \ref{sec:BH} we will establish this conjecture:

 \begin{theorem} Let $F$ be a Finsler reversible metric on $\T^2$.